gsl-lite/gsl-lite/doc/Features.md

 std::vector<std::string> readLines( char const * filename )
 {
     std::FILE * file = std::fopen( filename, "r" );
-    if ( !file ) throw std::runtime_error(...);
+    if ( !file ) throw std::runtime_error( ... );
     auto _ = gsl_lite::finally( [&] { std::fclose( file ); } );
     std::vector<std::string> result;
     ...  // implementation omitted
     return result;
 }
 ```
-The destructor of the local object `_` will call `std::fclose( file )`, regardless of whether the function returns normally or whether
+The destructor of the local object `_` will call `std::fclose( file )`, regardless of whether the function returns normally or was
-it was interrupted by an exception.
+interrupted by an exception.
 This ensures that the `file` handle does not leak.

 ## Feature checking macros